pharo-ai/linear-models-posts/using-linear-regression.md

 - Max Error (AIMaxError)
 - and Explained Variance Score (AIExplainedVarianceScore)

 For this exercise will we use the R2 score metric (coefficient of determination).
 It is a coefficient that determinates the proportion of the variation in the dependent variable that is predictable from the independent variables.
-How close are the predictions to the real values.
+That means: How close are the predictions to the real values.

 If the value of r2 is 1 means that the model predicts perfectly.